 F.1.14.1 General Employee Pay, Benefits Information, and Leave Policies.

 Information about pay and benefits that apply to all employees can be found in the General Employee Information.
-Information about paid and unpaid leave and benefits including sick leave procedures, FMLA, maternity leave, court and jury duty, leave for a child’s educational activity, military leave, disaster service leave, leave of absence,voting leave, educational leave that apply to all employees can also be found in the General Employee Information section.
+Information about paid and unpaid leave and benefits including sick leave procedures, FMLA, maternity and parental leave, court and jury duty, leave for a child’s educational activity, military leave, disaster service leave, leave of absence,voting leave, educational leave that apply to all employees can also be found in the General Employee Information section.
 Please contact Human Resources if you have any questions about pay or benefits.
 For off-campus duty assignment or sabbatical leave, see section F.3.6 Off-Campus Duty Assignment or Sabbatical Leave.

 F.1.14.2 Grievance Procedure and Corrective Action Procedure.